jvansch1/ycharts-wiki/Visual-Studio-Code-Configration.md

 You can download Visual Studio Code [here](https://code.visualstudio.com/Download).

+## Configure For "ycharts" Repo Development
-NOTE: Much of the below is us doing work to ensure we VS Code can work inside Vagrant, that way we get full visibility into our true development environment which mean, for example, we can peek into Django classes/methods from right within VS Code.
+We need to set it up such that VS Code can work inside Vagrant, that way we get full visibility into our true development environment which means, for example, we can peek into Django classes/methods from right within VS Code.

-## Install Remote SSH
+### Install Remote SSH
 1. Command-Shift-P, Type "Extensions: Install Extensions" and select it.
 2. From the search that comes up type "Remote SSH" and select it to install.

-## Get Vagrant ssh-info and copy to ssh config
+### Get Vagrant ssh-info and copy to ssh config
 ```
 cd /sites/ycharts
 vagrant ssh-config